This post on advanced tips in photography is going to give you 3 things to do before you even pick up your camera.

 His love of nature and his advanced mastery of modifying film developing and printing made his work World renown.

 If you have an interest in black and white nature photography, there could be no better place to start.

 Would you like to be able to use some creative baby poses?
 Study the work of Anne Geddes.
 Just tap into some of the ideas she has and you are taking a step toward more advanced photography.

 If you want to improve your portrait photography poses, maybe I can help.
 I wouldn't call myself a master, but I have learned a lot and provided a lot of tips for family portraits and individual posing here: Portrait Photography Tips.

 Block off the time.
 To become a master or at least become an advanced photographer, it takes a little commitment.
-Block off some time where you will be UN-interupted for concentration and focus.
-Even if it's only an hour a week to study a few photography tips, or view a few online photo galleries, it is very valuable to have that time committed to improving your photography.
+Block off some time where you will be UNinterrupted for concentration and focus.
+Even if it's only an hour a week to check out a few photography tips, or view a few online photo galleries, it is very valuable to have that time committed to improving your photography.

 Give yourself a written assignment and a deadline, as if you were in photography school.
 That's exactly what I did when I gave myself a photography assignment on close up photography: Macro Photography.

 Then block off another hour to try and implement a few of those advanced techniques.
 Make it fun!
 Experiment a bit.
 Get your creative juices flowing.
 Make a few photo mistakes on the way.

 Have a PMA.
 Positive Mental Attitude.
 It has been proven that we humans act, feel and have more success if we at first imagine a better performance in our mind.
 The greatest pro athletes do this all of the time.